harithar1234/Projects_Placements/README.md

 ## Chatbot
 * Implemented a retrieval-based chatbot(named Haritha) .
 * This Chatbot is specifically designed to mimic the chatbots of Food delivery platforms.
-It uses uses Natural Language Processing and Deep learning.
+It uses Natural Language Processing and Deep learning.
 * The chatbot achieved an accuracy of 98% in generating appropriate responses . https://github.com/harithar1234/Projects_Placements/tree/main/Chatbot_food_delivery